-Staff writer at Detroit Lakes Newspapers for the past 14 years, currently editor of the entertainment and community pages as well as obituaries.
-Living in DL with my cat, Smokey.
+Staff writer at Detroit Lakes Newspapers for the past 18-plus years, currently editor of the entertainment and community pages as well as covering city council and the Detroit Lakes School Board.

 - Member for

 When the unofficial results were tabulated Tuesday night, the Frazee-Vergas School Board and administration were left wondering what went wrong: The $25.6 million bond referendum for improvements to the district's K-12 academic and athletic facilities had failed to pass by a margin of 1,122 "no" votes to 632 "yes."
 Frazee-Vergas Superintendent Terry Karger admitted that he was surprised by the results.